Ex-Trump lawyer: Hush money paid over election concerns

-WASHINGTON (AP) — President Donald Trump's longtime personal lawyer said Friday that Trump directed him to buy the silence of two women during the 2016 election because the then-candidate was "very concerned" about how their stories of alleged affairs with him "would affect the election."
+WASHINGTON (AP) — Shaken and facing a prison term, President Donald Trump's longtime personal lawyer said Friday that Trump directed him to buy the silence of two women during the 2016 campaign because he was concerned about how their stories of alleged affairs with him "would affect the election."

 Michael Cohen — who for more than a decade was a key power player in the Trump Organization and a fixture in Trump's political life — said he "gave loyalty to someone who, truthfully, does not deserve loyalty."
 Cohen spoke in an interview with ABC that aired Friday on "Good Morning America."

-Cohen appeared shaken over the events that swiftly took him from Trump's "fixer" to a man facing three years in prison.
+Speaking to ABC's George Stephanopoulos, Cohen appeared shaken over the series of events that swiftly took him from Trump's "fixer" to a man facing three years in prison.

 "I am done with the lying," Cohen said.
 "I am done being loyal to President Trump."